July 1, 2025

 Ensure your timecard approval process doesn’t waste time

-With a traditional service, you’ll start by sending them a batch of timecards, usually via e-mail or a proprietary online system.
-You’ll then have to wait for a paymaster from the company to approve your timecard batch.
+Once you’ve reviewed your timecards, it’s time to officially approve them.
+If you’re learning how to run production payroll, you might be surprised how clunky and time consuming the process can be.
+With a traditional service, you’ll start by sending them a batch of timecards, usually via email or a proprietary online system.
+You then have to wait for a paymaster from the company to approve your timecard batch.

 Paymasters are busy and may not get back to you right away.
 When they do respond, they may discover an error.

 In that case, they’ll send the entire batch back for editing, even if the issue is on a single timecard.
 Your team will have to correct the problem and resubmit the entire batch.
+This process will repeat until, eventually, the paymaster approves your batch and starts paying your crew.

-The above workflow is clunky and tedious under even the best of circumstances.
-Recognizing this inefficiency, Wrapbook scraps the typical timecard approval process and replaces it with a workflow better suited for the modern production environment.
+Wrapbook scraps the typical timecard approval process and replaces it with a workflow better suited for the modern production environment.

-6. Comply with wage and work hour laws
+Comply—and keep up—with wage and work hour laws

-7. Distribute funds
+Distribute funds

 Once timecards are approved, the moment to disburse payments arrives.
 If a production company plans to handle every step on its own, they’ll have to physically issue and send payment to each member of the cast and crew.

-This is time consuming, so be sure to plan ahead and submit payments within your state’s pay period requirements.
+This is time-consuming, so be sure to plan ahead and submit payments within your state’s pay period requirements.

 Access on-demand reports